-T-Mobile Galaxy Note II, Sprint Epic 4G Touch receiving updates to address Samsung Exynos exploitAlex Wagner - Senior News Editor
+T-Mobile Galaxy Note II, Sprint Epic 4G Touch receiving updates to address Samsung Exynos exploitAlex Wagner - Deputy Managing Editor, News Desk

 Remember that nasty Exynos exploit that was discovered last month?
 A few days after it was discovered, Samsung said that it was aware of the issue and that a patch was coming, and now we're starting to see that fix roll out to U.S. carrier-branded handsets.
 First up is the T-Mobile version of the Samsung Galaxy Note II, which is receiving a small 9MB update that will bring the device up to baseband version T889UVALL4 but leave it at Android 4.1.1.
 The update is rolling out over the air and is also available through Kies.
 Here's the brief changelog provided by T-Mobile:

 Android version 4.1.1 / Baseband version T889UVALL4 - Current version

 - Android version 4.1.1 / Baseband version T889UVALL4